flatmapit/hl7-view/README.md

 2. Paste an HL7 message into the input field
 3. Click "Parse Message" to parse the message and extract documents
 4. View segments in the results panel - click any segment to see detailed field information with HL7 field names
-5. Use copy icons to copy segments or individual fields to clipboard
+5. Use the "Pop Out" button in the results panel header to open a full-screen overlay showing all segments and fields at once for easier exploration
-6. View or download extracted documents from the documents section
+6. Use copy icons to copy segments or individual fields to clipboard
-7. Use "Open in HL7 Spy" button to download the message for analysis in HL7 Spy
+7. View or download extracted documents from the documents section

 ## Features